We use cookies to personalize content and to analyze our traffic. Please decide if you are willing to accept cookies from our website.

 2:30pm

-• Understand how the central Government works with local areas
+• The role of the Darlington Economic Campus in reshaping how central Government works with local areas

-• Discuss lessons in collaborative working across departments, regions, and sectors
+• Lessons in collaborative working across departments, regions, and sectors

 • Questions and answers